SinaRampe/question_classifier/README.md

 ## Dataset

 The dataset used in this project is a self composed, labeled and balanced dataset.
-We used 1900 hand-labeled questions from the Stanford Question Answering Dataset (of which 80 were health questions) and 1740 questions from other healthcare-Q&A-Datasets like AskDocs https://github.com/ju-resplande/askD and others, that can be found here https://github.com/LasseRegin/medical-question-answer-data.
+I used 1900 hand-labeled questions from the Stanford Question Answering Dataset (of which 80 were health questions) and 1740 questions from other healthcare-Q&A-Datasets like AskDocs https://github.com/ju-resplande/askD and others, that can be found here https://github.com/LasseRegin/medical-question-answer-data.

 The dataset is divided into training and testing sets, which can be found in the `data` folder of this repository.

-## contributing tbd